crinel/chrome-jira-board/README.md

 - It will open your Board if not opened
 - When the board is already open View highlights will highlight cards

+- CTRL + SHIFT + L - can be used to trigger same action as View highlights

 ## Results

 ![Usage](screens/usage.jpg)